frePPLe/frepple/doc/model-reference/parameters.rst

 ==================================== =======================================================================
 Parameter                            Description
 ==================================== =======================================================================
-allowsplits                          | When set to true, a sales order or forecast is
-                                       allowed to be planned in multiple manufacturing orders.
-An order of eg 100 pieces can be planned with 2 manufacturing of 50 pieces.
-                                     | When the parameter is set to false (default value), this splitting is disabled.
-This
-                                       will result in a plan with less manufacturing orders.
-The plan generation will be considerably faster, but can have additional delivery delays of the customer orders and forecasts. currentdate                          | Current date of the plan, preferred format is YYYY-MM-DD HH:MM:SS but most known formats to represent a date and/or time are accepted.
+currentdate                          | Current date of the plan, preferred format is YYYY-MM-DD HH:MM:SS
+                                       but most known formats to represent a date and/or time are accepted.
                                      | When the parameter is set to "today", we use today 00:00 / midnight